lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 This also includes supporting calling verbs on an object prototype ($obj_proto).
 Counterintuitively, this will only work for types of OBJ that are invalid.
 This can come in useful for un-logged-in connections (i.e. creating a set of convenient utilities for dealing with negative connections in-MOO).

 > Fine Point: Utilizing verbs on primitives is a matter of style.
 Some people like it, some people don't.
-The author suggests you keep a uility object (like $string_utils) and simply forward verb calls from your primitive to this utility, which keeps backwards compatibility with how ToastCore and LambdaCore are generally built.
-By default in ToastCore, the primatives just wrap around their `type`_utils counterparts.
+The author suggests you keep a utility object (like $string_utils) and simply forward verb calls from your primitive to this utility, which keeps backwards compatibility with how ToastCore and LambdaCore are generally built.
+By default in ToastCore, the primitives just wrap around their `type`_utils counterparts.

 #### Catching Errors in Expressions